RumbleDB/python-jsoniq/README.md

 We will make more documentation available as we go.
 In the meantime, you will find a sample code below that should just run after installing the library.

+You can directly copy paste the code below to a Python file and execute it with Python.

 ```
 from jsoniq import RumbleSession